 Traditional interviews may involve a phone interview, followed by a face to face to meet the candidate in person.

 Transitioning your interviewing process to the medium will be a process, you can make it more seamless by adjusting certain elements.

 According to Gallup, great leaders need to show compassion, provide stability and hope but most importantly build trust.

-A friendly approach helps to build trust quickly when conducting remote interviews.
+A friendly approach helps to build trust quickly when conducting remote tech interviews.
 The interview should start by opening the interview by introducing themselves in a friendly manner, followed by an overview of the interview process.
 Video conferencing works in your favor to observe body language, gestures and facial expressions.
 Creating a connection through video can be more difficult than in-person, which means you should slightly exaggerate your facial expressions to make your smiles and emotions more pronounced.

 Important note: use signals of affirmation like nodding in agreement, a thumbs up or clearly stating that you understand.